nobodyPerfecZ/py-hyperparameterspace/README.md

 - Add Constraints to HyperparameterConfigurationSpace to also add Hierarchical Hyperparameters
 - Adjust Binary() and Categorical() to also use values that are matrices instead of single values
-- Add support  to torch.Tensor for all categories
+- Add support for torch.Tensor to all types of Hyperparameters